Talented-Dev934/Mybeir-angular/doc/why.md

 *Lists* aren't displayed on a map.

 The only available map is the map of what you have bookmarked.
 Unfortunately the map is just a side thing, using only 1/10th of your screen on the webapp.

-This is better on the Android app, however there you can't filter the map and it won't show if your location can't be determined.
+This is better on the Android app, however there you can't filter the map.
+And the map won't be displayed if your location can't be determined.

 ## [Tripadvisor](https://tripadvisor.com)?

 TripAdvisor is only for businesses.
-You can't add *any* point of interest.
+You can't add *any* point of interest you want.